kedro-org/kedro/docs/source/get_started/new_project.md

 kedro new
 ```

-### Tools to configure the new project
-After you enter `kedro new`, the command line interface will ask which tools you'd like to include, which will depend on the requirements of your project.

-Add one or more of the options, or follow the default and add none at all:

-* Linting: A basic linting setup with Black and ruff
-* Testing: A basic testing setup with pytest
-* Custom Logging: Additional logging options
-* Documentation: Configuration for basic documentation built with Sphinx
-* Data Structure: The [directory structure](../faq/faq.md#what-is-data-engineering-convention) for storing data
-* PySpark: Setup and configuration for working with PySpark
-* Kedro Viz: Kedro's native visualisation tool.

-Find out more about these options in the documentation that explains how to [configure a new project](../starters/new_project_tools.md).

-You'll then be asked to enter a name for the project, which can be human-readable and may contain alphanumeric symbols, spaces, underscores, and hyphens.
+The command line interface then asks you to enter a name for the project.
+This is the human-readable name, and it may contain alphanumeric symbols, spaces, underscores, and hyphens.
 It must be at least two characters long.

 It's best to keep the name simple because the choice is set as the value of `project_name` and is also used to generate the folder and package names for the project automatically.